pythonlv/pythonlv/content/Events/27-meetup.rst

      Knowledge of basic Python syntax and functions.

 Sponsors
-    Pizza will be sponsored by Eglobal.
+    Pizza will be sponsored by EGlobal.

 .. raw:: html